 - Place 3 cups of water, chopped piloncillo, and cinnamon stick in a medium sauce pot and bring to a simmer.
 Simmer for 1 to 2 minutes or until the piloncillo has completely dissolved.

 - Add the Mexican chocolate and continue to simmer and stir until chocolate has completely dissolved, about 3 minutes.

-- In the meantime place the fresh masa in a large bowl and pour 1 cup of water over the masa.
+- In the meantime place the masa harina in a large bowl and pour 1 cup of water over the masa.
 Use your hand to dissolve the masa into the water.

-- Strain the masa liquid, and pour it into the simmering hot chocolate.
-Stir and froth with a molinillo or whisk.
+- Pour the masa liquid into the simmering hot chocolate.
+Stir.

 - Simmer for 6 to 8 minutes or until the champurrado has thickened.
 Serve hot!!